OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

   <img src="../assets/Jama_End_System_Criteria_Filter.png" />
 </p>

-> 📝 Make sure you are using the same custom field in filter that is used in "Select where criteria info is to be stored" during advance integration configuration.
+> **Note**: Make sure you are using the same custom field in filter that is used in "Select where criteria info is to be stored" during advance integration configuration.

 Click **Save** to save the filter.